Mr Coll Hutchison

 15-17 Tavistock Place

-I have broad interests in the anthropology of science, epidemiology of infectious diseases and a critical political economy/ecology of (global) health.
-I conduct interdisciplinary research using quantitative, qualitative and mixed-method approaches in collaboration with anthropologists, epidemiologists, microbiologists, clinicians and economists.
+Coll has a broad interests in the anthropology of science, epidemiology of infectious diseases and a critical political economy/ecology of (global) health.
+He conducts interdisciplinary research using quantitative, qualitative and mixed-method approaches in collaboration with anthropologists, epidemiologists, microbiologists, clinicians and economists.

-Prior to this research, I was based in Yangon (Burma/Myanmar) co-coordinating an epidemiological case-control study on risk factors for the development of multi-drug resistant TB.
-In addition, I spent time in Bangkok (Thailand) and Yunnan (SW China), where I conducted qualitative research on barriers and coping strategies in relation to TB and MDR-TB care.
+Prior to this research, he was based in Yangon (Burma/Myanmar) co-coordinating an epidemiological case-control study on risk factors for the development of multi-drug resistant TB.
+In addition, he spent time in Bangkok (Thailand) and Yunnan (SW China), where he conducted qualitative research on barriers and coping strategies in relation to TB and MDR-TB care.
 Both these projects were funded by USAID, with FHI360 acting as the international and in-country partner.

-I have also conducted a mixed-methods analysis of the "social lives" of rapid diagnostic tests for malaria in drug shops, as well an epidemiological analysis of risk factors for low birth weight in a low transmission malaria settings in SW Uganda.
+He has also conducted mixed-methods analysis of the "social lives" of rapid diagnostic tests for malaria in drug shops, as well epidemiological analysis of risk factors for low birth weight in a low transmission malaria settings in SW Uganda.